-Wilfond et al. (2018) reported on lessons learned from the NextGen study, a prospective study designed to explore the best approaches to genomic based reproductive carrier screening.
-The study randomized women who saw a genetic counselor in person who desired carrier screening and randomized them to those that received genomic sequencing (n = 133) and those who received usual care-meaning no additional screening (n = 180).
+Wilfond et al. (2018) reported on lessons learned from the NextGen study, a prospective study designed to explore the best approaches to genomics-based RCS.
+The study enrolled women interested in carrier screening, randomizing them to either receive genomic sequencing (n = 133) or receive usual care (no additional screening) (n = 180).
 If a woman was positive, her male partner was offered genome sequencing to determine the risk of having an affected pregnancy.
-In the genome sequencing arm, the team chose to report on 728 conditions, and categorized the conditions into five classes that participants could choose to learn about or not.
-The classes included diseases with a shortened life span, serious conditions, mild conditions, conditions with unpredictable outcomes, adult-onset conditions, and medically actionable conditions related to the individual's personal health (secondary to carrier screening.)
-Overall, 15 at risk couples were identified, and most were for adult-onset conditions.
-Eight were at risk for hereditary hemochromatosis, two for alpha-1antitrypsin deficiency; one for non-syndromic hearing loss, one for Factor V Leiden homozygous offspring, and the remaining were for X-linked disorders.
-These included spondyloepiphyseal dysplasia, G6PD deficiency, and hemophilia A. Overall, however, 78% of participants had at least one finding.
-This leads to concerns about implementation of this approach into clinic workflows.
-The median time needed to prepare for a follow up visit for positive results disclosure by a genetic counselor was 64 minutes.
-In this study, 26% of women became pregnant before disclosure, adding additional time sensitivity to developing a genomic based screening program.
+In the genome sequencing arm, the team chose to report on 728 conditions categorizing the conditions into five classes that participants could opt to learn about.
+The classes included diseases resulting in a shortened life span, serious conditions, mild conditions, conditions with unpredictable outcomes, adult-onset conditions, and medically actionable conditions related to the individual's personal health (secondary to carrier screening).
+Overall, 15 at-risk couples were identified; most were at-risk for adult-onset conditions.
+Eight were carriers for hereditary hemochromatosis, two were carriers for alpha-1-antitrypsin deficiency, one was a carrier for non-syndromic hearing loss, one was a carrier for Factor V Leiden homozygosity, and the remaining were carriers for X-linked disorders.
+These included spondyloepiphyseal dysplasia, G6PD deficiency, and hemophilia A. Overall, 78% of participants had at least one finding.
+This leads to concerns about implementation of this approach into clinical workflows.
+The median time needed by a genetic counselor to prepare for a follow up visit for positive results was 64 minutes.
+In this study, 26% of women became pregnant before disclosure, adding additional time sensitivity to developing a genomic sequencing-based screening program.
 The authors noted that their study design and size did not allow for a complete analysis of clinical utility, but they highlighted some anecdotal evidence that was collected.
-It was reported that women did not seek out more mental health or other services compared to those receiving usual care.
-They did not report more anxiety or depression.
-One participant declined amniocentesis for chromosome abnormalities because she believed the expanded carrier screening covered that, and this misconception was later corrected.
-The woman identified as a carrier of hemophilia A did undergo an amniocentesis, and the fetus was male and found to carry the pathogenic variant.
-This altered the birth plan and allowed the neonatal team to intervene early.
-The baby did experience a rare subgaleal hemorrhage after birth, which was immediately treated.
+It was reported that women receiving genomic sequencing-based screening did not seek out more mental health or other services compared to those receiving usual care.
+They also did not report more anxiety or depression.
+One participant declined amniocentesis for chromosome abnormalities because she believed the ECS assessed that; this misconception was later corrected.
+The participants identified as a carrier of hemophilia A did undergo an amniocentesis; the fetus was male and found to carry the pathogenic variant, which altered the birth plan and allowed the neonatal team to intervene early.
 Finally, the authors noted that their study was small and on an older, more educated population.
-When asked about what they might pay out of pocket for genome sequencing, participants were willing to pay a little more than a copay, but the amount varied based on income.
-In conclusion, the authors noted that genomic sequencing as an approach to routine carrier screening could have significant impact on clinical workflow and resources, the optimal gene targets need to be identified, and may not be accessible to low-income patients.
+In conclusion, the researchers noted that genomics-based carrier screening could have significant impact on clinical workflow and resources, but the optimal gene targets need to be identified.
+Additionally, this testing may not be accessible to low-income patients.
 Additional research is needed to address these issues.